rutopio/EmojiSalon/README.md

 For some people with color vision deficiencies or color blindness, it may be challenging to correctly identify certain emojis that are too similar in color or overly vibrant.

-For example, 🇮🇹 Italy and 🇮🇪 Ireland⁠; 🇷🇴 Romania and 🇹🇩 Chad⁠; 🇱🇻 Latvia and 🇦🇹 Austria⁠; 🇲🇨 Monaco and 🇮🇩 Indonesia⁠.
+For instance, 🇮🇹 Italy and 🇮🇪 Ireland⁠; 🇷🇴 Romania and 🇹🇩 Chad⁠; 🇱🇻 Latvia and 🇦🇹 Austria⁠; 🇲🇨 Monaco and 🇮🇩 Indonesia⁠.

 However, most current emoji designs do not take them into consideration.
 This website aims to provide easily distinguishable emojis for such individuals.